briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-3.0/multi-factor-auth.md

 New-PartnerAccessToken -ApplicationId 'xxxx-xxxx-xxxx-xxxx' -Credential $credential -RefreshToken $refreshToken -Scopes 'https://api.partnercenter.microsoft.com/user_impersonation' -ServicePrincipal -Tenant 'yyyy-yyyy-yyyy-yyyy'
 ```

-The first command gets the service principal credentials (application identifier and service principal secret), and then stores them in the `$credential` variable.
+The first command gets the service principal credentials (application identifier and secret), and then stores them in the `$credential` variable.
 The third command will generate a new access token using the service principal credentials stored in the `$credential` variable and the refresh token stored in the `$refreshToken` variable for authentication.

 ## Samples